EPFL-LAP/fpga23-straight-lsq-interface/README.md

 To reproduce the results:
 1) Download Dynamatic's virutal machine (VM)
-2) Inside the VM, install Gurobi.
+2) Inside the VM, install the Gurobi optimizer.
 3) Go through lines 7 to 11 in the compile_simulate_test.sh script and make sure that the intialization variables needed to run Gurobi are consistent with your installation path and license of Gurobi.
 4) Inside the VM, install Vivado 2019.2.
 5) Clone this repository in home/Dynamatic/etc/dynamatic/